Her name means: "Friendship"

-All that Ruth did was done for love of her mother-in-law, and for love of Naomi's God.
+All that Ruth did was done for the love of her mother-in-law, and for love of Naomi's God.
 She made a promise on the road to Bethlehem that she was determined to keep.
 Though it was a promise made by one woman to another, it is often quoted in wedding ceremonies as an eloquent expression of love and loyalty between spouses.

 Ruth had no way of knowing that her way of blessing Naomi would eventually become a blessing in her own life.
 That's just the divine irony of our God, who delights so much in seeing us love and bless others that he turns that love and blessing back on us in double measure.

 This devotional is drawn from Women of the Bible: A One-Year Devotional Study of Women in Scripture by Ann Spangler and Jean Syswerda.
 Used with permission.

 Generous, loyal, and loving, she is strong and serene, able to take unusual risks, dealing actively with life circumstances.